oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-sandbox.md

 3. In the **Current Password** box, paste your password.
 In the **New Password** and **Confirm New Password** boxes, enter a new password.
 Note the password requirements, which are provided on the page.
 Click **Save New Password**.

-    You are signed in to your sandbox.
+    You are now signed in to your sandbox.

 4. Return to the **Run Workshop** browser tab (lab instructions).